 Think of a booklet that is bound with 2 “staples” down the spine—that’s a saddle-stitched binding!
-Saddle-stitched binding is a very popular binding method for booklets, catalogs, magazines… the list goes on and on!
+Saddle-stitched binding is a very popular binding method for booklet printing, catalog printing, magazine printing… the list goes on and on!
 They’re very popular among customers due to how economical they are to design, print, and bind.

 What you probably didn’t know is that these booklets are actually not stapled.
 (I dare you to try to staple a hundred of them by hand!)
 Saddle-stitched booklets are “stitched” using a spool of long metal wire.
 The wire is pushed through the sheet (in a motion similar to that of a sewing machine).
 Then, the wire is folded into something that is basically a staple.

 There are many different kinds of equipment used to do saddle-stitched binding.
 They range from low volume machines (slow, manual) to high volume machines (fast).
 But the principle behind all of these machines is all the same.
 You can also emulate saddle-stitched binding with a long-neck stapler, but it is time-consuming and inconsistent.

 The “Stitch”: How It Works